 We suggest starting with a dose of 200 mg daily.
 And CoQ10 is a great compliment to a stack including any nootropic.

-You need to provide your brain mitochondria with the fuel it is demanding.
+You need to provide your brain mitochondria with the ingredients needed for ATP production.
+ATP is your source of cellular energy.
 Or neurons start to break down from the inside.
 Signs that your lacking adequate CoQ10 is brain fog, slow thinking, headaches and muscle aches.

 Age-related cognitive disorders that include muscle control problems may want to up the dose to 3,000 mg per day.
 But for a limited time until CoQ10 blood levels are stabilized.
 Work with your doctor.